etai-shuchatowitz/assignment-1/README.md

 # assignment-1
 ## How to run:
-(1) To find the number of zeroes (i.e. poses) for a given value of p2 (i.e. the length of the second strut), run
+(1) To find the zeroes (i.e. poses) for a given value of p2 (i.e. the length of the second strut), run
 ```matlab
 f = @findNumberOfZeroes;
 [numberOfZeroes, zeroes] = f(p2)